Melasma

 What is Melasma?

 Melasma is a very common skin disorder where there is increased sun exposure.
-This condition poses no threat, however patients at the Asarch Center who have melasma may elect to seek treatment for cosmetic reasons.
+This condition poses no threat, however patients at the Forefront Dermatology, formerly Asarch Dermatology who have melasma may elect to seek treatment for cosmetic reasons.

 Sun exposure triggers melasma, which presents itself as pigmented patches of skin on the face.
 Most patients get melasma on their cheeks, nose, forehead and upper lip, although it can also show up in other sun-exposed areas, such as the neck, chest and forearms.
 Hormonal changes also seem to trigger melasma.